-The AD9240 internal timing uses the two edges of the clock input to generate a variety of internal timing signals.
-The clock input must meet or exceed the minimum specified pulsewidth high and low ($t{\rm CH}$ and $t{\rm CL}$) specifications for the given A/D, as defined in the Switching Specifications at the beginning of the data sheet, to meet the rated performance specifications.
-For example, the clock input to the AD9240 operating at 10 MSPS may have a duty cycle between 45% to 55% to meet this timing requirement since the minimum specified $t{\rm CH}$ and $t{\rm CL}$ is 45 ns.
-For clock rates below 10 MSPS, the duty cycle may deviate from this range to the extent that both $t{\rm CH}$ and $t{\rm CL}$ are satisfied.
+The AD9241 internal timing uses the two edges of the clock input to generate a variety of internal timing signals.
+The clock input must meet or exceed the minimum specified pulse width high and low (t{CH} and t{CL}) specifications for the given A/D, as defined in the Switching Specifications section at the beginning of the data sheet, to meet the rated performance specifications.
+For example, the clock input to the AD9241 operating at 1.25 MSPS may have a duty cycle between 45% to 55% to meet this timing requirement since the minimum specified t{CH} and t{CL} is 360 ns.
+For clock rates below 1.25 MSPS, the duty cycle may deviate from this range to the extent that both t{CH} and t{CL} are satisfied.

-All high speed high resolution A/Ds are sensitive to the quality of the clock input.
-The degradation in SNR at a given full-scale input frequency ($f{\rm IN}$), due only to aperture jitter ($t{\rm A}$), can be calculated with the following equation:
+All high speed, high resolution A/Ds are sensitive to the quality of the clock input.
+The degradation in SNR at a given full-scale input frequency ($f{\rm IN}$) due only to aperture jitter ($t{\rm A}$) can be calculated with the following equation:

-$$SNR = 20 \log{10} \left[1/(2 \pi f{IN} t_A) \right]$$
+$$SNR = 20 \, \log{10} \, \left[1/(2 \, \pi \, f{IN} \, t{A}) \right]$$

-In the equation, the rms aperture jitter, t_A, represents the rootsum square of all the jitter sources, which include the clock input, analog input signal and A/D aperture jitter specification.
-For example, if a 5.0 MHz full-scale sine wave is sampled by an A/D with a total rms jitter of 15 ps, the SNR performance of the A/D will be limited to 66.5 dB.
+In the equation, the rms aperture jitter, t_A, represents the rootsum square of all the jitter sources including the clock input, analog input signal and A/D aperture jitter specification.
+For example, if a 1.0 MHz full-scale sine wave is sampled by an A/D with a total rms jitter of 15 ps, the SNR performance of the A/D will be limited to 80.5 dB.
 Undersampling applications are particularly sensitive to jitter.

-The clock input should be treated as an analog signal in cases where aperture jitter may affect the dynamic range of the AD9240.
+The clock input should be treated as an analog signal in cases where aperture jitter may affect the dynamic range of the AD9241.
 As such, supplies for clock drivers should be separated from the A/D output driver supplies to avoid modulating the clock signal with digital noise.
 Low jitter crystal controlled oscillators make the best clock sources.
 If the clock is generated from another type of source (by gating, dividing or other method), it should be retimed by the original clock at the last step.

-Most of the power dissipated by the AD9240 is from the analog power supply; however, lower clock speeds will reduce digital current slightly.
-Figure 47 shows the relationship between power and clock rate.
+Most of the power dissipated by the AD9241 is from the analog power supply.
+However, lower clock speeds will slightly reduce digital current.
+Figure 44 shows the relationship between power and clock rate.